wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-secure-user-access-microsoft-365/includes/4-enable-multifactor-authentication.md

          -  **Skip multifactor authentication for requests from following ranges of IP address subnets** (enter the IP address subnets in the provided field).
      -  verification options section

-         -  Select one or more multifactor authentication authentication methods that will be available for users to choose from:
+         -  Select one or more multifactor authentication methods that will be available for users to choose from:

              -  **Call to phone**.
 Users receive a phone call with instructions for the users to press the pound key.
 After they press the pound key, users are signed in.
              -  **Text message to phone (selected by default)**.
 Users receive a text message containing a six-digit code that they must enter into the Microsoft 365 portal.